 Details of the 3-mo intervention are described in full elsewhere (20).
 Briefly, participants in the price-reduction intervention arm received a 20% price discount on target items, which was applied at the checkout on swiping their FlyBuys card at any Coles store for a 3-mo period.
 Participants were sent a list of discounted items (all fruit and vegetables, including fresh, tinned, and frozen, and diet or low-calorie carbonated beverages or water) at the start of the intervention and midway through the intervention period.
 This discount was applied over and above any other usual store discounts.
-Low-calorie carbonated beverages were included in the discount because carbonated beverages are among the most popular and affordable beverage for Australian consumers with average prices per liter below those of other nonalcoholic beverages.
+Low-calorie carbonated beverages are among the most popular and affordable beverage for Australian consumers with average prices per liter below those of other nonalcoholic beverages.